Woodcock petition debate: through the looking glass with the shooting lobby

 I won't run through the full list, but pretty much the same MPs who'd told us that the same lobbyists had told them 'trail hunting' was already well-enough regulated were the same MPs who had told us that the same lobbyists had told them that snares were already well-enough regulated a few months later and were now saying much the same about Woodcock.
 Shooting was, they assured each other, already the most regulated something or other, and shooters were just the sweetest bunch of law-abiding and thoughtful chaps a man could meet.
 Big hugs.

 In writing this petition Wild Justice was just motivated by politics, claimed one politician speaking on behalf of political lobbyists from the shooting industry.
 They were just out to put pressure on the shooting industry, they said of serious people who just want to protect Woodcock and really don't have that much of a problem with the shooting industry as long as it stops breaking the law.
-Despite being Red-listed and in serious decline, the income from shooting had been to the long-term benefit of Woodcock they cliamed.
+Despite being Red-listed and in serious decline, the income from shooting had been to the long-term benefit of Woodcock they claimed.
 Shooters should just be allowed to get on with it.
 Cooperation, we were told, leads to better outcomes than changing laws.
 Besides which, what law would we all like brought in to punish someone for shooting a Woodcock 'out of season'?
 Curtailing a shooter's freedom to shoot birds?
 Ridiculous, a law for law's sake...

 Members of the same tranche of MPs that hurriedly pushed through legislation to stop the general public from exercising their right to protest were now telling us that there was already too much legislation in the UK?
 Hmm.
 I could almost hear a sigh coming from the direction of the Wild Justice team, and in particular WJ's and Raptor Persecution UK's Dr Ruth Tingay, who has devoted a huge chunk of her life documenting in detail just how often the good old boys of the shooting industry break the law.